-- Next, make the cucumber salad; Place diced cucumbers in a bowl, and to the cucumbers add the rice vinegar, sesame seed oil, sugar, salt, and pepper.
+- Next, place the diced cucumbers in a bowl, and add the rice vinegar, sesame seed oil, sugar, salt, and pepper.
 Toss to combine.

-- Assemble: divide the cooked rice between 4 bowls.
+- Divide the cooked rice between 4 bowls.

 - Top the rice with the salmon, tuna, cucumber salad, mango, avocado, and/or any of the other desired toppings.